nkkize/java-mvn-docker/README.md

 sudo update-alternatives --config java sudo update-alternatives --config javac
 ```
-Create a file /etc/profile.d/oraclejdk.sh, and replace the contents from the file in this repository
-Next, Set the paths by running
+Create a file /etc/profile.d/oraclejdk.sh, and replace the contents from the file in this repository and set the paths by running
 ```
 source /etc/profile.d/oraclejdk.sh
 ```